ThreeSixtyGiving/standard/documentation/guidance/decide-to-publish.md

-# Deciding if you want to publish
+# Decide whether to publish 360Giving data

 ## The benefits of publishing 360Giving grants data